Sale Water Park tram stop: Layout

 Sale Water Park tram stop has one island platform serving two tracks, and was constructed with accessibility in mind.
 There are two entrances to the station, both from Rifle Road: the west entrance only includes a track crossing and a step-free access ramp up to the platform.
 The east entrance has a step-free access route from Rifle Road, and steps down to track level, both leading to another track crossing and ramp up to the platform.

 Two dot matrix passenger information displays stand at the centre of the station platforms serving one side each, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.

 There is a crossover track about 250 metres south of the stop to enable trams to terminate and turn around at Sale Water Park in any direction in case there is a disruption to normal service.

 Services

 Every route across the Manchester Metrolink network operates to a 12-minute headway (5 tph) Monday–Saturday, and to a 15-minute headway (4 tph) on Sundays and bank holidays.
 Sections served by a second "peak only" route (unlike this stop) will have a combined headway of 6 minutes during peak times.

 Sale Water Park is located in Zone 3, and the stop itself has two platforms in an island layout which aren't named.
-Trams towards Victoria depart from the inbound platform (northernmost), and trams to Manchester Airport stop at the outbound platform (southernmost).
+Trams towards Victoria via Market Street depart from the inbound platform (northernmost), and trams to Manchester Airport stop at the outbound platform (southernmost).